Ank1t777/bug-Buster/README.md

 # bug-Buster
-This is an AI powered code reviewer which will help devs write cleaner code
+This is an AI powered code reviewer which will help devs write cleaner code.